I’m thinking of something of a VM map that looks something like this, duplicated at each hosting provider:

 - Which holds small local log file but mostly forwards to the zNet logger (when available) ↩︎

-- zCloud itself must leave the base OS and host SSH keys accessible at before user interaction.
-But it will separately protect all other sensitive data via an encrypted post-unlock mount ↩︎
+- zCloud itself must leave the SSH host keys accessible so that an administrator can connect to unlock storage.
+But it will separately protect all other sensitive data via an encrypted mount point for config, and delay starting any services that require it ↩︎